seniors holding exercise dumbbells

 3 Pound Weights

-3 lb weights are great for beginners to be your heaviest weight for exercises such as bicep curls AND for the more advanced they become your overhead weights.
+3 lb weights are great for beginners to be your heaviest weight for exercises such as bicep curls, and for the more advanced, they become your overhead weights.
 As strength continues to improve, an older adult can move up to 3-pound weights.
 These can be used for exercises such as chest presses, bent-over rows, and shoulder shrugs.

 4 Pound Weights